 As if street parades, live music, and world-class museums aren't enough, New Orleans also offers fans of the dramatic arts numerous venues to catch a show.

-I noticed Saenger Theater was hosting Hamilton, one of my all-time favorite musicals, when I went to tour the new HI New Orleans hostel on Canal Street.
+I noticed Saenger Theater was hosting Hamilton, one of my all-time favorite musicals, when I visited the new HI New Orleans hostel on Canal Street.

-The historic theater opened in 1927 and was the beneficiary of a recent $53 million restoration to bring it up to modern standards.
+The historic theater opened in 1927 and benefited from a recent $53 million restoration to bring it up to modern standards.

 Granted, seeing Hamilton was neither a free nor cheap thing to do in New Orleans, but I splurged and did it anyway because YOLO (you only live once)!